Smash Burgers vs. Restaurant-Style Burgers

 Both deserve to be had this summer and beyond

-When it comes to a summer barbecue, burgers are absolutely a part of the equation.
+When it comes to a barbecue, burgers are almost always part of the equation.
 But when it comes to burger style of choice, which camp do you fall into: smash burger or restaurant-style?

 "They’re two different experiences," Chef Joshua says.
 "I think the nice thing about different types of burgers is that, no matter how you’re feeling, there’s a burger that fits your mood."